 Source: "African journalists trained in how to communicate securely online" (APCNews and Toni Eliasz, 30 September 2004), Take Back the Tech! and APC Internet Rights Charter">security

 and cyber forensics capabilities.
 India is more interested in sleeping with a false sense of security and excessive e-surveillance that acquiring expertise and capabilities to manage IT related issues.

-For the past few days the web site of Department of Telecommunications (DOT<) is attacking< the netizens surfing its site.
+For the past few days the web site of Department of Telecommunications (DOT) is attacking the netizens surfing its site.
 Mr. Praveen Dalal, Managing Partner of Perry4Law, suggests that users of older version of Internet Explorer must avoid visiting that web site.
 There seems to be a “Java Script Exploit” through malicious code in the older versions of Internet Explorer application.
 He suggests that it would be a better option if netizens use latest version of Firefox instead.
-If this is the scenario with the telecommunication department of Indian "state" in this glossary).
+If this is the scenario with the telecommunication department of Indian Style information: Clearly distinguish between "state" and "government" as these terms are often used interchangeably, but do not mean the same thing (see also the entry for "state" in this glossary).
 As a general rule, "government" should not be capitalised.

 we can ascertain the situation about other government websites.

 The fact remains that IT security and management has never been on the “Priority List” of Indian government.
 Even during the elections an indifferent attitude in this regard is very apparent.
 While BJP has come up with an IT Agenda, Congress seems to be indifferent towards Style information: APC uses all small case for this term.
 We NEVER write "Information and Communication Technologies".
 Note that there is the option of using this term in the singular (information and communication technology, abbreviated as ICT) or plural (information and communication technologies, abbreviated as ICTs).